 Julia Child's simple Omelette Roulée with a side salad makes a light and easy breakfast, lunch, or dinner.
 This is the French omelet method, where "roulée" just means "rolled up."
 These are simpler and lighter than American omelets.
 But oh, so delicious!

-"If you can read, you can cook."Julia Child, Mastering the Art of French Cooking.
+"If you can read, you can cook."Julia Child, Mastering the Art of French Cooking

 In the introduction to the 40th Anniversary edition of her iconic cookbook, Julia Child explains that her goal was to write the recipes so that anyone who could read would be able to make the dish and have it turn out exactly as expected.

-So, with her birthday approaching on August 15, I thought it would be fun to actually try some of her recipes.
+So, with her birthday being on August 15, I thought it would be fun to actually try some of her recipes.
 And the omelette seemed like the best place to start.